pwn-college/pwn-college.github.io/modules/suid.md

 ```
 myuser@mylaptop:~$ ssh ctf@cse466.pwn.college
-ctf@b38bdd753b5b:~$ /bin/cat /flag
+ctf@b38bdd753b5b:~$ /babysuid_cat /flag
 CSE466{747985b99bd25b8805ced639297720ae71e87a7acef580dc6b514143e5152133}
 ctf@b38bdd753b5b:~$ exit
 ```

 As you can see, this gives you the flag associated with `cat`.
-Let's choose another program: say, `/usr/bin/tail` (you may use this for another solution!).
+Let's choose another program: say, `tail` (you may use this for another solution!).
 `tail` is a program that prints out the last few lines of a file.
 Since the `/flag` file only has one line (the flag), this is perfect for us!
 Specifying `tail`, you will receive another flag:

 ```
-ctf@b38bdd753b5b:~$ tail /flag
+ctf@b38bdd753b5b:~$ /babysuid_tail /flag
 CSE466{7ca9d3c2fcbaa0c0cde22777bfefff2a5f5ac707f5194f91cd24226dbae0b74b}
 ctf@b38bdd753b5b:~$ exit
 ```

-Note that this is a _different_ flag from `/bin/cat`!
+Note that this is a _different_ flag from `cat`!
 Now, you have two flags: one for `cat` and one for `tail`.
-Note that, while `/bin/cat` and `/usr/bin/tail` is easy, other programs are not so simple to read the flag with.
+Note that, while `cat` and `tail` is easy, other programs are not so simple to read the flag with.
 No matter how convoluted retrieving the flag is with a given program, one unique SUID binary path will only ever yield _one_ flag.

-For a slightly more complex example, let's look at `/bin/chmod`.
+For a slightly more complex example, let's look at `chmod`.
 `chmod` is a program that can change permissions of files.
 There are _many_ ways to read the `/flag` file with `chmod`.
 We'll cover a few here (feel free to use this for one of your solutions!).